axiom-of-choice/ai-disease-diagnoser/README.md

 # Proyect description

 This project enables a user to insert an audio file url or write plain text with personal information and syntomps.
-Then use Google Cloud serverless functions to perform a transcript (if needed), extract structured and relevant data about the patient and its symptoms, and perform a diagnose.
+Then use Google Cloud serverless functions to perform a transcript (if needed), extract structured and relevant data about the patient and its symptoms, and perform a diagnose using Open AI models.

 ![Alt Text](public/Full_usage.gif)